norjs/web-client/README.md

 # The NorJS Runtime Environment.

-This is the MIT-licensed runtime environment for our commercial NorJS development environment.
+This is a MIT-licensed runtime environment for apps created with our not-yet-published commercial NorJS development environment, **however** *it will run any compatible AngularJS ES6 app as well*.

 The NorJS RE is still under active development and there is no official stable release until we release it to the first commercial customer.